jameshughes89/cs2XX-ComputerArchitecture/site/topics/programming/assembly.rst

         * This will be discussed in more detail in the next topic

-* The main loop of the assembler processes one instruction at a time from the ``program_list`` variable
+* The main loop of the assembler processes one instruction at a time

 .. literalinclude:: assembler.py
     :language: python